martinfrances107/hopf/README.md

 It is toolset used for generating point cloud (.ply ) and OBJ fils (*.obj )

-This is currenly a work in progress.
+This is currently a work in progress.

 ## The fibre

 For a point ($\theta$, $\phi$) on the 2-sphere

+The circle of the fibre lies on the 3-sphere

 The fibre, F($\alpha$) = ($X_0$, $X_1$, $X_4$, $X_4$) ∈ $\reals^4$